 Amber Qureshi (pronounced UM-BER) works on immigration enforcement issues, particularly those that impact low-income Muslim, Arab, and South Asian (MASA) communities.
 She is a 2019 JD graduate of Yale Law School, where she studied and worked on issues related to immigration, Muslim civil rights, and international human rights law.
 Before law school, Amber was a high school math teacher in Baltimore, MD.
 She holds a B.A. from the University of Maryland College Park and an M.Ed. from Johns Hopkins University.

-Program Areas: Detention and Deportation, Naturalization, Civil Rights, Asylum, Border Issues, Due Process, Removal Defense
+Program Areas: Detention and Deportation, Naturalization, Asylum, Border Issues, Removal Defense

 Phone: 617-227-9727 x6 · Email: Cristina Velez

-Before joining NIPNLG, Cristina Velez directed an immigration unit at a large community-based legal services agency working on removal defense and complex humanitarian relief for survivors of violence.
-She spent several years serving people living with HIV/AIDS and developing a practice in removal defense, affirmative asylum, VAWA and U/T visas, naturalization, waivers, and appellate and amicus work.
-Cristina is on the advisory board of the Queer Detainee Empowerment Project, which advocates for LGBTQ and HIV+ immigrants who are or have been detained.
-She has clerked for the Honorable Denny Chin, on the U.S. District Court for the Southern District of New York, and is a graduate of Cornell Law School and Oberlin College.
+Cristina is a Senior Staff Attorney at the National Immigration Project of the National Lawyers Guild (NIPNLG).
+Before joining NIPNLG, Cristina directed the immigration unit at Queens Legal Services, specializing in removal defense and complex humanitarian relief for survivors of violence.
+Previously she spent several years at the HIV Law Project, where her practice encompassed removal defense, affirmative asylum and other humanitarian relief, naturalization, waivers, appellate, and amicus work.
+In between, Cristina worked at the NYU Immigrant Defense Initiative and the Community Development Project of the Urban Justice Center (now Takeroot Justice).
+She clerked for the Honorable Denny Chin, then at the U.S. District Court for the Southern District of New York, and is a graduate of Cornell Law School and Oberlin College.

 Program Areas: Immigration Consequences of Criminal Convictions, Due Process, Enforcement, Civil Rights